Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/accessibility.md

 {{< added-in "5.2.3" >}}

-Boosted provides `focus-visible()` mixin to ensure a proper focus state:
+Boosted provides `focus-visible()` mixin to ensure a proper visible focus state:

 {{< scss-docs name="focus-visible" file="scss/mixins/_focus.scss" >}}

-This focus state is defined by an outer outline and an inner box-shadow.
+This visible focus state is defined by an outer outline and an inner box shadow.
 Colors are switched in a dark context.
-Here are the basic variables that define this state.
+Here are the basic variables that define this visible focus:

 {{< scss-docs name="focus-visible-variables" file="scss/_variables.scss" >}}

-Each component then specifies its own focus style when needed, for example [carousels]({{< docsref "/components/carousel#with-indicators" >}}).
+Each component then specifies its own visible focus style when needed, for example [carousels]({{< docsref "/components/carousel#with-indicators" >}}).

 {{< scss-docs name="focus-visible-carousel" file="scss/_carousel.scss" >}}